torvalds/linux/Documentation/kernel-hacking/hacking.rst

-The :c:func:`module_init()` macro defines which function is to be called at module insertion time (if the file is compiled as a module), or at boot time: if the file is not compiled as a module the :c:func:`module_init()` macro becomes equivalent to :c:func:`__initcall()`, which through linker magic ensures that the function is called on boot.
+The :c:func:`module_init()` macro defines which function is to be called at module insertion time (if the file is compiled as a module), or at boot time: if the file is yest compiled as a module the :c:func:`module_init()` macro becomes equivalent to :c:func:`__initcall()`, which through linker magic ensures that the function is called on boot.

-The function can return a negative error number to cause module loading to fail (unfortunately, this has no effect if the module is compiled into the kernel).
+The function can return a negative error number to cause module loading to fail (unfortunately, this has yes effect if the module is compiled into the kernel).
 This function is called in user context with interrupts enabled, so it can sleep.